 Credit risk is the risk of financial loss to the Company if a counterparty to a financial instrument fails to meet its contractual obligations and arises principally from the Company's cash and cash equivalents and trade and other receivables.
 The Company limits its exposure to credit risk on cash and cash equivalents by depositing only with reputable financial institutions.
 Credit risk is primarily associated with trade receivables, as the Company grants credit to its customers in the normal course of business.
 Credit risk on trade receivables is minimized by performing credit reviews, ongoing credit evaluation and account monitoring procedures.
-All trade receivables were allowed for credit loss at December 31, 2024 due to long aging of the balance and the Company ceased operation in 2024.
+All trade receivables are assessed for expected credit loss and the consolidated financial statements take into account an allowance for bad debts.